Student Environmental Education & Discovery (SEED)

 Physical Space and Project Elements

 PAVILION & BIRD OBSERVATION TOWER

 In the center of the SEED Wildlife Garden, visitors and program participants can enjoy a covered pavilion to engage in environmental education programs, camp activities, and workshops.
 This outdoor classroom includes child-size, mobile furniture for teaching, crafting, and hands-on experimentation, as well as ample storage for educational materials.
-The two-level Bird Observatory provides an overlook across the SEED Wildlife Garden and over the garden’s historic wall.
+The Bird Observatory provides an overlook across the SEED Wildlife Garden and over the garden’s historic wall.

 A child-size den made of natural material sits just off a path and invites the child to crawl in.

 A plant-covered, Green Tunnel offers an exciting, mysterious detour off the pathway – allowing young visitors to see the underside of plants and imagine they are a bug or a small critter burrowing in the ground.

 Water Pump and Dry Stream Bed